ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Example 4: Handle-based Background-Check Model Example

-The following example illustrates a hypothetical Background-Check Model solution that uses centrally generated identifiers for explicit time-keeping (referred to as "handle" in this example).
+The following example illustrates a hypothetical Background-Check Model solution that uses centrally generated handles for explicit time-keeping (using local clocks) or implicit time-keeping (using trigger events such as receiving a handle or becoming aware of a changed Claim value).
-Handles can be qualifying data, such as nonces or signed timestamps.
-In this example, centrally generated signed timestamps and -- and synchronized clocks between all entities -- are distributed in periodic intervals as handles.
-If the Attester lacks a source of time based on an absolute timescale, a relative source of time, such as a tick counter can be used, alternatively.
-In this example, evidence generation is not triggered at value generation, but at events at which the Attesting Environment becomes of changes to the Target Environment.
+Handles are be qualifying data, such as nonces or signed timestamps.
+In this example, centrally generated signed timestamps are used as handles and are distributed in periodic intervals at time(HD).
+The distributor of handles includes a trustable source of time to produce the signed timestamps.
+This eliminates the need for clocks between the entities depicted in the diagram below.
+If entities include at least a relative clock, such as a tick counter, they can roughly determine (due to potentially latency during handle distribution) when the handles cannot be considered fresh anymore.
+Additionally, latency jitter for time(HD) between all entities involved (introduced by the conveyance of handles) is assumed to be the less than the time drift of a local clock with common precision.

 ~~~~
 .----------.         .---------------.              .----------.